Lagging in polls, Merkel party's candidate seeks expert help - KRDO

 Associated Press

 BERLIN (AP) — The center-right Union bloc’s candidate to succeed Angela Merkel as chancellor in Germany’s election this month is struggling to reverse a sustained downward trend in the polls.
-A survey released by public broadcaster ARD showed the Union bloc receiving 20% of the vote compared to 25% support for the center-left Social Democrats.
-The bloc’s candidate for the chancellorship, Armin Laschet, said Friday that he has named eight experts to advise him on issues such as climate change and education.
-Speaking at the Berlin headquarters of his Christian Democratic Union party, Laschet said he wants his new team to reflect the Christian-social, liberal and conservative wings of the party.
-Half of the team’s members are women.
+The bloc’s candidate for the chancellorship, Armin Laschet, on Friday named named eight experts to advise him on issues such as climate change and education.
+Laschet has received particularly unfavorable reviews recently after a series of slips on the campaign trail in recent months.
+Polls this week put the center-left Social Democrats ahead — helped by the relative popularity of their candidate, Finance Minister Olaf Scholz.